Homer I. Bernhardt Distinguished Service Award

 2. Reference works must have been published during the previous two years prior to the year in which the award will be made.

 3. Reference works should represent a significant contribution to the field of engineering information.

 Send nominations by February 8th to ASEE/ELD Awards Committee Chair.

-2011: The Hybrid Reference Desk: Changing Strategies for Changing Times - Larry Thompson.
+2011: The Hybrid Reference Desk: Changing Strategies for Changing Times, Larry Thompson (Virginia Tech).

-2006: Desperately Seeking Information: Where and Why Engineering Students Find the Information They Need - Theresa Barker, Julie Cook and Linda Whang
+2006: Desperately Seeking Information: Where and Why Engineering Students Find the Information They Need, Theresa Barker, Julie Cook and Linda Whang (University of Washington).

 1. Single or multiple presenters are eligible.

 2. Presenters need not be members of ELD, but must be members of ASEE.